Trekking to Gokyo Lakes and Everest base camp in early winter

 Kalapathar 5550 m and Pangboche 3985m.

 We started our day at 6 am in icy conditions.
 I was wearing my base layers, microfleece, fleece, down jacket, and two pairs of gloves.
-The hike begins with a sandy field before a steep 25-minute walk up to a shoulder from where the climb is somewhat gentler for about 20 minutes, and the rise becomes a steady steep climb to the top.
-We enjoyed Mount Nuptse, Everest, Changtse, Khumbutse, Lingtren, Pumori from the east, north, west, and south Cholatse, Tawache Thamserku, Kangtega, and Amadablam.
+The hike begins with a sandy field before a steep 25-minute walk up to a shoulder from where the climb is gentler for about 20 minutes, and the rise becomes a steady steep climb to the top.
+We enjoyed Mount Nuptse, Everest, Changtse, Khumbutse, Lingtren, and Pumori from the East, North, West, and south Cholatse, Tawache Thamserku, Kangtega, and Amadablam.
 The temperature must have been around -15 degrees Celsius, with the strong wind gusting from time to time.
-It was so cold that my fingers and thumb was hurting.
+It was so cold that my fingers and thumb were hurting.
 I decided to stop using my trekking poles and warm my digits in my pocket; I advised Tara to do the same.
 It took my thumbs to warm up longer than my fingers.
 My thumbs were warm after rubbing them together to circulate the blood after 15 minutes.
-We saw there was a single person who had reached the top before us.
+We saw a single person who had reached the top before us.
 It was the same person who started at 4.30 am for sunrise.
 We passed her on her way down when we were near the top.
 We reached the top after one hour and thirty-five minutes.
 The cold temperature and gusting wind made us take photos quickly and head down for breakfast.
-We had observed some trekkers coming up behind us, but they had all turned back.
+We had observed some trekkers coming behind us, but they had all turned back.
 On our descent, we passed a lone Polish trekker on his way up to Kalapathar; he was struggling with the cold wind; come to think of it, I wonder if he made it to the top.
-That morning, the lone lady and our team were the ones to reach Kalapathar with possibly the lone Polish trekker.
+That morning, the lone lady and our team were the ones to reach Kalapathar, possibly a solo Polish trekker.
 We had our breakfast at Gorakshep and discussed the possibility of going further than our planned stayed at Pheriche and headed for Pangboche, a further 2 hours away.